rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 It is possible to extract all or part of a backup.

 There is no option, unlike the `tar` command, to backup and compress at the same time.
-So it is done in two steps: backup and compression.
+So, it is done in two steps: backup and compression.

 To perform a backup with `cpio`, you have to specify a list of files to backup.